rickhull/lager/README.md

 @lager.debug { "hi" }
 # rather than
 @lager.debug "hi"

-# By using the first form, the block will not be evaluated unless we
-# are logging at DEBUG level.
-# If using the second form, the message is evaluated no matter the current
-# log level.
-This can be significant when logging complicated messages.
 ```

+By using the first form, the block will not be evaluated unless you are logging at DEBUG level.
+If using the second form, the message is evaluated no matter the current log level.
+This can be significant when logging heavily processed  messages.

 Artifacts
 ---------